abelgacem/topix-jk-site-it/docs/categories/_concepts/list/virtualization/virtual.md

   - ...

 # To know
-- the continer is or not the same in
+- The container should or not the same in the different environment (eg. test, dev, uat, staging, prod, test, homol, preprod, isoprod)
-  - dev
-  - uat
-  - staging
-  - prod
-  - test
-  - homol
-  - preprod

 # Todo
 - dind = docker in docker
 - vnv  = vm in vm
+# container as a services
+a container that provide one or more services. eg.
 - container:ansible   as a service to provision          1 Vm or Container
 - container:vault     as a service to provide secret to  1 Vm or Container
 - container:terraform as a service to provision infra on 1 Vm or Container
 - container:aws       as a service to act on 1 Aws
-- 1 container for 1 service
-- 1 container for 1 service